mohan696matlab/mohan696matlab.github.io/README.md

 - Worked on various generative AI projects involving text-to-image models, image editing using generative AI, inpainting, guidance, and stable diffusion techniques.
 Tech stack: Hugging Face, PyTorch, Linux, Transformers.

 - Led an object tracking project for an international aerospace company, delivering a real-time contamination estimation system that was 10x faster than manual methods.
 This method is now in production.
-Tech stack: OpenCV, Ultranalytics, PyTorch, CI/CD, Docker, Linux.- Developed a state-of-the-art vision anomaly detection model for real-time quality inspection in collaboration with a large automotive client, improving speed by 85% without compromising performance.
-Collaborated with DevOps for deployment and coordinated with the product team for post-production monitoring.
-Tech stack: PyTorch, CI/CD, Git, Docker, Linux.
+Tech stack: OpenCV, Ultranalytics, PyTorch, CI/CD, Docker, Linux.

 **Doctoral Researcher @ CRISTAL, Université de Lille (_Oct 2021 - Mar 2024_)**
 - Led the collaboration between SNCF and Université de Lille to design an AI-based track condition monitoring system.
 Integrated physical knowledge into the model to reduce false alarms, covering data analysis, model training, evaluation, and deployment on a local server.